Secure your adventure on the Inca Trail 2026 with Salkantay Trekking. Book today and choose the perfect date for you. Don’t miss this opportunity!

 Does the Weather on the Inca Trail Affect Flights?

 The weather on the Inca Trail is very similar to that in Cusco.
-So, when there are heavy showers on the trek, they likely are also in the city where the airport is.
-Occasionally the downpours are so heavy that a flight might be delayed or even canceled.
-But you don’t need to worry as the airlines will always put you on another flight as soon as possible.
+So, when heavy showers are on the trek, they likely are also in the city where the airport is.
+Occasionally the downpours are so heavy that a flight might be delayed or canceled.

-What to Pack When Visiting the Inca Trail
+What to Pack When Visiting the Inca Trail?

 You can check out our detailed Inca Trail packing list for a detailed description of each item and some recommendations.
-But, if you want a quick look, check out this brief list:
+But if you want a quick look, check out this brief list:

 • Clothing - thin layers that you can take off and put on as the temperature changes.